philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="Why-Use-Margin-of-Victory"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Why use margin of victory?
 The object of the game is to win, not to win by a wide margin.</h3>

 I am very confident that teams attempt to score on most drives on offense, and try to prevent scores while playing defense.
-There are some situations where it's optimal to burn clock or force the opponent to use timeouts, but otherwise I believe teams try to score on every possession.
+There are some situations where it's optimal to focus on burning clock or to force the opponent to use timeouts, but otherwise I believe teams try to score on every possession.
 At the end of the day, the best way to increase your chance of winning is to have a larger lead.

-Using margin of victory instead of "expected chance to win" also makes [calculating model accuracy](#Define-Accurate) more straightforward.
+It also makes more sense, Elo-wise, to [treat a football game like a multi-game chess match than a single chess game](#NFL-Elo-Ratings), and margin of victory is then used to determine team performance.
+Additionally, using margin of victory instead of "expected chance to win" makes [calculating model accuracy](#Define-Accurate) more straightforward.

 <h3><a name="What-Is-a-Big-Win"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> How can margin of victory be used when a 30-point win may be no better than a 20-point win?</h3>